axruan/Gamified-To-Do/README.md

-# GamifiedToDo
+# TaskQuest

-**GamifiedToDo** is a fun and interactive task management app that rewards productivity with in-app coins.
+**TaskQuest** is a fun and interactive task management app that rewards productivity with in-app coins.
 Use these coins to customize your avatar and unlock exciting new parts.

 ---